︎FLOOD DRILL ︎ ADAM SHIELD ︎ 5 OCT - 30 NOV ︎

 OPENING 4 OCT / 15:00

-Flood Drill is an exhibition of new work by multidisciplinary artist Adam Shield.
-Shield’s practice is rooted in drawing and a DIY publishing ethos.
-His artistic output encompasses painting, murals, animation, publishing, and sound.
-He often presents these in expansive installations that explore interior worlds and narratives that draw on a range of popular and subcultural references, from film, music, and dreams to science fiction and comic books.
+Shield’s practice is rooted in drawing and DIY publishing.
+His artistic output encompasses painting, murals, video, animation, publishing, and sound.
+He often presents his artworks in expansive installations that explore interior worlds and narratives, drawing on a range of popular and subcultural references, from film, music, and dreams, to science fiction and comic books.

-In Flood Drill*, Shield explores the possibilities of collage and expanded publishing to generate narrative and space.
-The resulting installation presents a filtered version of an area of South East London, close to the Thames Barrier in North Woolwich, where Shield has a studio.
+The resulting installation presents a filtered representation of an area of South East London close to the Thames Barrier in North Woolwich, where Shield has a studio.

-As a response to these changing surroundings, Shield conjures a semi-fictional story featuring a surreal encounter with an outsider tour guide.
+Who Listens to the City? features a surreal encounter with an outsider tour guide.
 This figure delivers prophetic warnings about a corporate property CEO who will use sonic emissions and electronic surveillance to nefarious ends.

 *Flood Drill takes its title from a promotional video for the construction of the Thames Barrier.
 A structure conceived after the 1953 flooding of London, an event that also informed the design and construction of Thamesmead.
 The title conjures images of large-scale equipment or emergency actions to be undertaken by a community in the event of a deluge.